yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 next:
   description: ''
 ---
-> 👍 Recommended SDK
->
-> For a smooth integration experience, we recommend using the [Android Seamless SDK](seamless-sdk-payment-android).
-This option provides a flexible payment solution with pre-built UI components and customization options.

 This option provides a flexible payment solution with pre-built UI components and customization options.

 The Yuno Headless SDK for Android provides a flexible, UI-free solution for enrolling payment methods and tokenizing cards.